 - Special requirements

 - Application contact information such as website, email address, fax number and return address/P.O.
 Box.

 Once you have narrowed down candidates, prepare for the interviews.
 Remember that the interview process is a two-way street.
 You want to learn more about your best candidates, and you want to make a great impression as they learn about you!

 When it comes time to talk salary, there is a fine line between setting a salary too low and risk driving away top talent; if it's too high, you risk overstretching your budget.
 Great candidates may look at salary first, but they will also look at benefits and perks to see how your practice compares to others.
 Money matters and while salary may be the single determining factor for top talent, experts say that it's not always about the money.

 The real value may be in the intrinsic benefits you can provide like good leadership and work culture.
 Employees want to feel empowered to take risks and feel supported as part of the team.
 An investment in team training increases engagement and satisfaction.
 A flexible work schedule is a popular perk for employees with busy families.

-Learn how to optimize your front desk operations to improve patient satisfaction when you register for the online course, Medical Front Desk Success on June 9.
+Learn how to optimize your front desk operations to improve patient satisfaction when you register for the online course, Medical Practice Front Desk Success.
 This beginner-level course—for medical office managers and their staff—will review difficult patient communication scenarios, address practice workflow challenges, provide insights for improving collection efforts, and more.